Georges Bataille: The "accursed share"

 Thus, according to Bataille's theory of consumption, the accursed share is that excessive and non-recuperable part of any economy which is destined to one of two modes of economic and social expenditure.
 This must either be spent luxuriously and knowingly without gain in the arts, in non-procreative sexuality, in spectacles and sumptuous monuments, or it is obliviously destined to an outrageous and catastrophic outpouring in war.
-Though the distinction is less apparent in Hurley's English translation, Bataille introduces the neologism "consummation" (akin to a fire's burning) to signal this excess expenditure as distinct from "consommation" (the non-excess expenditure more familiarly treated in theories of "restricted" economy).
+Though the distinction is less apparent in Robert Hurley's English translation, Bataille introduces the neologism "consummation" (akin to a fire's burning) to signal this excess expenditure as distinct from "consommation" (the non-excess expenditure more familiarly treated in theories of "restricted" economy).

 The notion of "excess" energy is central to Bataille's thinking.
 Bataille's inquiry takes the superabundance of energy, beginning from the infinite outpouring of solar energy or the surpluses produced by life's basic chemical reactions, as the norm for organisms.
 In other words, an organism in Bataille's general economy, unlike the rational actors of classical economy who are motivated by scarcity, normally has an "excess" of energy available to it.
 This extra energy can be used productively for the organism's growth or it can be lavishly expended.
 Bataille insists that an organism's growth or expansion always runs up against limits and becomes impossible.
 The wasting of this energy is "luxury."
 The form and role luxury assumes in a society, are characteristic of that society.
-"The accursed share" refers to this excess, destined for waste.
+"The accursed share" refers to this excess, destined for waste, which he calls "dépense" (French for expenditure).
+This non-productive expenditure of excess energy, which transcends the mere requirements for survival, challenges traditional economic paradigms by emphasizing the importance of unproductive uses of surplus that contribute to societal and cultural enrichment, rather than mere economic growth.
+Bataille's exploration of dépense highlights the philosophical and existential dimensions of how societies utilize their surplus resources.

 Crucial to the formulation of the theory was Bataille's reflection upon the phenomenon of potlatch.
 It is influenced by Marcel Mauss's The Gift, as well as by Friedrich Nietzsche's On the Genealogy of Morals.
+Reception to the accursed share concept was mixed.